 Development that meets a local need identified in the latest parish housing needs survey or, if out of date, the most appropriate objectively assessed review of housing need in the future will be subject to the affordable housing allocations policy as determined by Cheshire East Council.
-Planning obligations will be used to secure first occupation in the following order of priority: first, residents living in Astbury or with an Astbury connection; second, residents of adjoining parishes; and third, residents elsewhere in Cheshire East.
-In the case of essential agricultural dwellings, the occupants shall be employed, or last employed, in agriculture.
+The local community would like to see planning conditions and/or planning obligations requiring the first occupants to be residents of Astbury or with an Astbury connection, then adjoining parishes and finally Cheshire East.
+In the case of essential agricultural dwellings the same criteria shall apply, and occupants will be employed or last employed in agriculture.